lsst/rtn-087/index.rst

     :width: 475 px

 After reviewing the completed maintenance activity, the Group Leader has the action options to Conclude Activity, Send Back (Add report), or Send Back (Rework).
+When sending a maintenance activity back, the Group Leader will be required to write a comment about what needs to be done.
 Both Send Back options open up edit access to the Technician again.
 The Send Back (Rework) option will delete the completion date and the original Outcome, but will preserve the completed checklist (in case only some steps need to be reworked).